barendt/gcb535-project/README.md

     ruby search_genome_for_term.rb  -i data/gene-associations/homo_sapiens/gene_association.goa_human

+### Generating a FASTA file from selected proteins

+    ruby goalines_to_fasta.rb -t 7227 > drosophila.fasta

 ### Running BLAST

 Run BLAST by using the wrapper and passing in the local db to use and the taxon of the organism to use for queries:

     ruby blast_wrapper.rb -b blastdb/cae.db -t 9606

-### Mapping gene products to UniProt entries

-1. Download gp2protein mapping files from http://www.geneontology.org/gp2protein.
-2. Load the gp2protein data into the SQLite database, specifying the path to the file and the taxon of the species to which the mapping applies:

-    ruby load_geneproduct_mappings.rb -m path/to/gp2protein/file -t 7227